Supporting Youth in Schools

 Lurie Children’s works in close partnership with Chicago Public Schools and other school districts across the State to support student health and well-being.
 Given the interconnectedness of health and education, these partnerships are essential to our mission.

-- Care coordination services and education liaison to help Lurie Children’s patients transition back to school settings.
+- Care Coordination: Dedicated services to help Lurie Children’s patients transition back to school, bridging the gap between health and education.

-- Facilitation of youth-led research and advocacy programs to address substance use, teen pregnancy support and violence prevention
+- Programs that encourage youth-led research and advocacy in areas like substance use, teen pregnancy, and violence prevention.

 For more information about Lurie Children’s partnership in schools, please contact Anna Browar, School Partnerships Manager.